 If you lose your mask or get it wet, you can purchase a Universal-themed mask.
 We saw some fun styles at the Universal Studios Hollywood souvenir shop at CityWalk.

 Knott’s Berry Farm

 Outside the park, select locations in the California Marketplace are open daily.
 Mrs. Knott's Chicken Dinner Restaurant is open.
 Since indoor dining is closed in California, the restaurant has blocked off traffic in front of the restaurant and added outdoor tables for a more "picnic" atmosphere.
-You can also enjoy the Mrs. Knott's Chicken-to-Go Restaurant, Farm Bakery and the Knott's Berry Market.
+You can also enjoy Mrs. Knott's Chicken-to-Go Restaurant, Farm Bakery and the Knott's Berry Market.
 They have added marks on the floor to show where to stand for social distancing, have a roped queue and have added plexiglass and hand sanitizers in front of registers.
 Guests use scanners to do a supervised, touchless self-checkout.
 All payment is electronic — no cash for now — and restrooms are closed.

 Six Flags Magic Mountain

-A message on the Six Flags website states that all visitors — including pass holders and members — must make advance reservations for a specific day and time period via the online reservations system to visit the park.
+All visitors — including pass holders and members — must make advance reservations for a specific day and time period via the online reservations system to visit the park.
 Having staggered entrance times can avoid overcrowding at the entrance.